Cycles: A Public Art Commission

 Fall I: This mosaic focuses on the orange fall while the winter pokes into the center and the summer falls off the edges.

-Fall II: A mosaic interpretation of Ida’s fabulous bird beadwork.
+Fall II: A mosaic interpretation of Ida Nason Aronica's bird beadwork.

-Fall III: This fall leaf mosaic created out of bugle and seed beads is a spectacular representation of fall.
+Fall III: This fall leaf mosaic captures the warmth and texture of fall through intricate layering of bugle and seed beads.

-Fall IV: This is a mosaic with beads of the nootka rose bush, which has vitamin-rich fruit with medicinal properties.
+Fall IV: This is a mosaic with beads of the nootka rose bush, whose edible hips provided a sustained source of vitamin C through the winter months.

 Fall V: A radial mosaic symbolizing the end of fall with a larger blue winter starburst and summer yellow exiting on the edge.